 Identification of biomass wastes and residues used for producing renewable fuels is required.
 Traceability of wastes and residues needs to cover the whole chain of custody, going back to the origin of the material.
 This could include voluntary sustainability scheme certification and 'Proof of Sustainability' documentation.
-Categorization of wastes and residues shall be aligned with the national quota (e.g. RTFO 'List of feedstocks including wastes and residues'.)
+Categorization of wastes and residues shall be aligned with the UK RTFO 'List of feedstocks including wastes and residues'5 as default, or the applicable national quota if preferred.